 Published protocols vary by administration route:

 Note: FDA-approved Vyleesi follows specific dosing guidelines.
-Research peptide PT-141 is not approved for human use.
+Research peptide PT-141 is sold for laboratory research purposes only and is not approved for human use.

 Safety Profile and Side Effects